hammerheim-game/hammerheim-rules/8-scenarios.md

 detect Hidden models; usually their Initiative value), is the distance at which a model can try to spot the enemy.
 They must be within the front 90° arc of the model.
-This represents that the swirling fog and lingering smoke that fills Mordheim is somewhat distracting when an enemy does not clearly present itself; as well, it shows that the attacker is attempting to move more stealthily than normal.
+This represents that the swirling fog and lingering smoke that fills Hammerheim is somewhat distracting when an enemy does not clearly present itself; as well, it shows that the attacker is attempting to move more stealthily than normal.